department-of-veterans-affairs/roadrunner/_design/navigation.md

 ---
 layout: guide
 title:  "Navigation"
-description: For easy and manageable navigation, breadcrumb links appear in the header of each content page to help visitors navigate and keep track of their location.
-For users with low vision and motor disability, our site is in tab control so that users who can move through the breadcrumb, links and text fields.
+description: "Breadcrumb links appear in the header of each content page to help visitors navigate and keep track of their location.
+Users are also able to navigate through breadcrumbs, links, and text fields using tab control for accessibility."
 ---

 ## Navigation